Donald Trump Suggests That Adam Schiff Should Be Arrested For ‘Treason’

 — Benny (@bennyjohnson) September 26, 2019

-Similarly, New York Representative Elise Stefanik called Schiff’s summary “disturbing and outrageous.”
+Similarly, New York Rep. Elise Stefanik called Schiff’s summary “disturbing and outrageous.”

 Schiff’s motivations aside, whether or not he committed an act of treason would be up for a court to decide.